-Guyana, meaning "land of many waters", is rich in water resources, as such the question of sources of water supply to the households here is within the framework of usable water available for home consumption, and not an investigation geared towards finding out difficulty households encountered to access water, for instance, the availability of water in the desert.
-As pointed out earlier, most of the population is concentrated in the coastal plains, many of which are below sea level and is protected by a series of sea walls.
-Besides, some numerous shallow reservoirs inland of the coastal plain, called "water conservancies" store surface water primarily for irrigation purposes.
+Guyana, meaning "the land of many waters", is rich in water resources, as such the question of sources of water supply to the households here is within the framework of usable water for household consumption, and not an investigation geared towards the difficulty households encountered to access water.
+As pointed out earlier, most of the population is concentrated in the coastal plain, much of which is below sea level and is protected by a series of sea defense.
+Many of the households situated on the coastal plain primarily source water from the "water conservancies" which store surface water for both household consumption and irrigation purposes.